Particl-Community/academy/guides/guide_mp_customer_understanding_buyflow.rst

 .. meta::
    :description lang=en: Learn how the buflow works on Particl Marketplace from a customer perspective.

-The buying process of Particl's marketplace differs from traditional markets due to its decentralized nature.
-It grants you more privacy, security, censorship resistance, and is entirely free to use except for the tiny sub-cents transaction fees usually associated with cryptocurrency transactions.
-The price to pay to get these benefits is that you are required to do things a bit differently than what you are used to.
+The buying process of Particl's marketplace grants you more privacy, security, censorship resistance, and is entirely free to use except for the tiny sub-cents transaction fees usually associated with cryptocurrency transactions. **The price to pay to get these benefits is that you are required to do things a bit differently than what you are used to.**

 Rest assured, it's not complicated at all.
 Just follow this quick user guide and you'll be up to speed in no time!